python/cpython/Doc/install/index.rst

 ----------------------------------

 The names and locations of the configuration files vary slightly across platforms.
-On Unix and Mac OS X, the three configuration files (in the order they are processed) are:
+On Unix and macOS, the three configuration files (in the order they are processed) are:

 +--------------+----------------------------------------------------------+-------+